Isospin-violating vacuum polarization in the muon $(g-2)$ with SU(3) flavour symmetry from lattice QCD: Computing the counterterm

 \subsubsection{Lattice results for $\partial\dmK/\partial(m_u-m_d)$ and comparison with chiral perturbation theory}

 Fig.~\ref{fig::Kaon_MI_B450_2pt} shows the previously described way of calculating the two-point function for the lattices with periodic boundary conditions.
 The difference between the periodic fit and the non periodic function is clearly visible at separation times, which are relevant for our calculation.
-On the right-hand side, Fig.~\ref{fig::Kaon_MI_B450_Data} shows the result for the ratio between the two- and three-point function for different values of $t_s$.
+On the right-hand side, Fig.~\ref{fig::Kaon_MI_B450_Data} shows the result for the ratio between the two- and three-point function for different values of $t_s$ for the ensemble B450.
 One can observe the trend that the data series approaches a plateau for larger and larger separation times.
-The fits for the two ways of extracting the matrix element on ensemble B450 can be seen in Fig.~\ref{fig::Kaon_MI_B450_Fits}.
+The fits for the two ways of extracting the matrix element can be seen in Fig.~\ref{fig::Kaon_MI_B450_Fits}.
 The values obtained for all ensemble are provided in Table~\ref{tab::Kaon_MI_Results}.
+There is very good agreement between the results obtained by the constant fit method and the summation method for all ensembles except B450.
+It has a bit less than $2\sigma$ discrepancy between the two values.
+Because of the periodic boundary conditions of B450, the maximal separation times are much more limited compared to the other ensembles.
+This is a challenge for both methods.
+Based on the following two observations we continue using the result of the constant fit method for B450 without further modifications.
+Firstly, if one performs an extrapolation to infinite separation time with the data in Fig.~\ref{fig::Kaon_MI_B450_Data} one recovers up to rounding errors the result of the constant fit at the largest separation time.
+Secondly, the change in the results quoted in Table~\ref{tab::R_Ratio_Fits} is one order of magnitude smaller than the errors, if one just changes to the summation method for B450.
+If the method is changed for all ensembles the results change even less.

 One can use a leading-order chiral perturbation theory (ChPT) prediction in order to check the plausibility of the values calculated in this section.
 If $m_l$ is the average up/down quark mass, the prediction can be expressed as